AverageGuy00/Penetration-Tester/Penetration_Tester/Footprinting/Host_Based_Enumeration/SMB.md

-`Server Message Block` (`SMB`) is a client-server `protocol` that regulates access to files and entire directories and other `network resources` such as printers, routers, or interfaces released for the `network`.
+f`Server Message Block` (`SMB`) is a client-server `protocol` that regulates access to files and entire directories and other `network resources` such as printers, routers, or interfaces released for the `network`.

 The `SMB` `protocol` enables the `client` to communicate with other participants in the same `network` to access files or `services` shared with it on the `network`.